C.S. Alexis enjoys fishing, hunting for morel mushrooms, and creating excellent dishes.

-Now lets talk about the freezer.
+Now let's talk about the freezer.
 Paper is a good insulator against frost.
 I have been using the waxed paper between layers of meat such as steaks and hamburgers that are pre-made.
-When I do my pre-breading, like my example for freezing morel mushrooms, the wax paper works fine.
+When I do my pre-breading, for example when I freeze morel mushrooms, the wax paper works fine.
 I wrap up whatever I have in the wax paper and then reuse the plastic grocery store bags or regular plastic containers with lids.
 I am very pleased with the way the wax paper performs and I feel good about cutting out the plastic products.

 Paper towels can often be replaced in certain situations in today's kitchen.
 Use waxed paper to stop that splatter in the microwave.
 It works perfectly.
 Sometimes I use a paper towel in place of a plate, like for a quick sandwich and a handful of chips.
 A square of waxed paper will serve as a place mat to eat from.
 You don't have to use a paper plate, foam plate, paper towel, or dirty a dish that will have to be washed.
 I am sure this is the conservative way to go.

 Go green in the kitchen the old fashioned way and rediscover using wax paper.